junyongz/tsd-workshop/README.md

 1. 1.0 to mimic migrated data from excel (for both services & spare parts orders), support mapping of between truck and spare parts from order
 2. 2.0 migrate to new data model, service to consists of spare part usage, data fields validation
-4. **3.0** workmanship tasks creation
+4. 3.0 workmanship tasks creation
-5. 4.0 spare part management and proactive alert
+5. **4.0** spare part management
+6. 5.0 proactive alert

 ## Support This Project